nicolasvancan/monvandb/diary/en/1_binary_trees_and_components/2_binary_tree_nodes.md

 ## Advancing - Nodes types and Insertion Deletion Methodes

-Getters and Setters were implemented using *binary.LittleEndian* methodes to work with bytes array.
-Now it's time to implement functions to enable us inserting, deleting, updating and getting key values and addresses from our Node pages.
-I must confess that I am feeling really lazy and don't want to spend so much time in this task neither develop a complex logic to do so.
+Getters and setters were implemented using *binary.LittleEndian* methods to work with byte arrays.
+Now it's time to implement functions to enable us to insert, delete, update, and get key values and addresses from our Node pages.
+I must confess that I am feeling quite lazy and don't want to spend too much time on this task, nor do I want to develop complex logic for it.

-I think that the only constraint that I have is to maintain all values on pages sorted, in other words, to store them sorted (Desired), but retrieving them sorted is enought.
+I think the only constraint I have is to maintain all values on pages sorted, in other words, to store them sorted (which is desired), but retrieving them sorted is enough.

-Before advancing more in the subject, I had to create some concrete struct types to demonstrate what are the types and information stored inside the pages, which are: **NodeKeyAddr**, **LeafKeyValue**, as shown below:
+Before advancing further on the subject, I needed to create some concrete struct types to demonstrate what types of information are stored inside the pages.
+These are **NodeKeyAddr** and **LeafKeyValue**, as shown below:

 ```go
 type LeafKeyValue struct {